Cooked rice

 Cooked rice refers to rice that has been cooked either by steaming or boiling.
 The terms steamed rice or boiled rice are also commonly used.
-Any variant of Asian rice (both Indica and Japonica varieties), African rice or wild rice, glutinous or non-glutinous, long-, medium-, or short-grain, of any colour, can be used.
-Rice for cooking can be whole grain or milled.
+Any variant of Asian rice (both indica and japonica varieties), African rice or wild rice, glutinous or non-glutinous, long-, medium-, or short-grain, of any colour, can be used.
+Rice for cooking can be whole-grain or milled.

 Cooked rice is used as a base for various fried rice dishes (e.g. chǎofàn, khao phat), rice bowls/plates (e.g. bibimbap, chazuke, curry rice, dal bhat, donburi, loco moco, panta bhat, rice and beans, rice and gravy), rice porridges (e.g. congee, juk), rice balls/rolls (e.g. gimbap, onigiri, sushi, zongzi), as well as rice cakes and desserts (e.g. mochi, tteok, yaksik).

-Rice is a staple food in not only Asia and Latin America, but across the globe, and is considered the most consumed food in the world.
+Rice is a staple food in not only Asia and Latin America, but across the globe, and is the most consumed foodstuff in the world.
 The U.S. Department of Agriculture classifies rice as part of the grains food group.
 Nutritionally, 200 g of cooked steamed white rice contributes 2 oz toward the daily recommended 6 and 7 oz of grains for women and men, respectively, and is considered a good source of micronutrients such as zinc and manganese.

 Preparation

 Rice is often rinsed and soaked before being cooked.
 Unpolished brown rice requires longer soaking time than milled white rice does.
 The amount of water added can vary depending on many factors.
-In most cases, double water in proportion to rice is added.
 Newly harvested rice usually requires less water, and softer varieties need more water than firmer varieties.

 Rice can be boiled in a heavy-bottomed cookware or steamed in a food steamer.
 Some boiling methods do not require precise water measurements, as the rice is strained after boiling.
-This draining method is suitable for the less glutinous varieties such as basmati rice, but not-suitable for varieties like japonica rice which become sticky to some degree when cooked.
+This draining method is suitable for the less glutinous varieties such as basmati rice, but not suitable for varieties like japonica rice which become sticky to some degree when cooked.
 Optionally, a small amount of salt can be added before cooking.
-If not drained, boiled rice is usually cooked on high heat until a rolling boil, then simmered with the lid on, and steamed over the residual heat after turning off the heat.
+If not drained, boiled rice is usually cooked on high heat until a rolling boil, then simmered with the lid on, and steamed using the residual heat after turning off the heat source.
 Nowadays, electric rice cookers are also commonly used to cook rice.
-During cooking, rice absorbs water and increase in volume and mass.
+During cooking, rice absorbs water and increases in volume and mass.

 Use in dishes

 In East Asia, cooked rice is most commonly served in individual bowls, with each diner receiving one.
-Food from communal dishes is placed upon the rice, and is then eaten.
+Food from local dishes is placed upon the rice, and is then eaten.

 Cooked or boiled rice is used as an ingredient in many dishes.
 Leftover steamed rice is used to make porridge or fried rice dishes.
 Some common dishes using cooked rice as the main ingredient include: